 Other Policies and Exemptions

-For the state of Kansas, 20 hours maximum earned in excess of the 80 hour requirement may be carried forward into the next reporting period.
+In Kansas, CPAs can also carry over 20 hours in excess of the 80 hour requirement into the next period.
 However, carryover hours cannot be used to satisfy the professional ethics requirement.

-The Board may exempt from the continuing professional education requirements any individual who holds a permit from another state if the permit holder has a principal place of business located outside the state of Kansas, the permit holder verifies to the Board’s satisfaction that such a person has met the continuing professional education requirements in the state in which the principal place of business is located and the Board considers the continuing professional education requirement of the state in which the principal place of business is located to be substantially equivalent to those of Kansas.
+The Board may exempt from the CPE requirements any individual who holds a permit from another state if the permit holder has a principal place of business located outside the state of Kansas.
+However, the permit holder must verify to the Board’s satisfaction that they have met the CPE requirements in the state of principal business.
+And furthermore, the Board must consider the CPE requirement of the state in which the principal place of business is located to be substantially equivalent to those of Kansas.

-CPAs can automatically become exempt from continuing professional education requirements if they cease offering their services to any third parties and are:
+CPAs automatically become exempt from CPE requirements if they cease offering their services to any third parties and are also:

 - Currently unemployed